effil/effil/README.md

 Effil is a lua module for multithreading support.
 It allows to spawn native threads and safe data exchange.
-Effil has been designed to provide clear and simple API for lua developers including threads, channels and shared tables.
+Effil has been designed to provide clear and simple API for lua developers.

 Effil supports lua 5.1, 5.2, 5.3 and LuaJIT.
 Requires C++14 compiler compliance.
-Tested with GCC 4.9/5.3, clang 3.8 and Visual Studio 2015.
+Tested with GCC 4.9+, clang 3.8 and Visual Studio 2015.

 # Table Of Contents
 * [How to install](#how-to-install)